spectrum-health-systems/AvatoolWebService/doc/Creating-the-Avatool-Web-Service.md

 }
 ```

-Custom Web Services that interface with myAvatar require two methods to be present.
+Custom Web Services that interface with myAvatar™ require two methods to be present.

 The first is `GetVersion()`
 ```